jp-jaiprakash/ai-enabled-marketplace/README.md

 }
 ```
   - Inject the `sellerAgentChatClient` into the controller and use it to send the message to the agent.
-2. Install and run the UI located in  ...(to continue @Jai)
+2. Install and run the UI located in [e-commerce-chat-ui] (e-commerce-chat-ui) folder.
+   - If you are running it locally, make sure to run it in a separate terminal window.
+   - You can use the command `npm install` to install the dependencies and `npm start` to run the UI.
+   - It will be running on port 3000 by default.

 #### 5 MCP
 #### 5.1 Retrieve information using MCP